Defect-induced spin textures in magnetic solids: Noncoplanar spin textures

 \subsection{Numerical results}

 The above theory is verified for the two classical models with noncoplanar magnetic structures: the nearest-neighbor Heisenberg antiferromagnets on fcc and pyrochlore lattices.
-The starting point is the linear equation on $\bphi_i$ obtained by variation of the quadratic energy (\ref{eqn:NCSmallDefH}) supplied with a source term produced by a vacancy.
-We numerically solve the resulting equation with the Fourier transform method.
+The starting point is the linear equation on $\bphi_i$ (\ref{eqn:NCspindef}) supplied with a torque term $\bm{\tau}_i$ produced by a vacancy on the neighboring sites.
+This simpler linear approach is adopted in three-dimensional cases as the systems sizes required to obtain the large-distance behavior of spin-deformation are prohibitive to be treated by the full minimization of energy as adopted in the two-dimensional systems of the previous section.
+Here, we numerically solve the linear equations (\ref{eqn:NCspindef}) with the Fourier transform method, first computing $\bphi(\bm{k})$ followed by an inverse transformation to obtain $\bphi_i$.
+The calculations have been performed on periodic lattices with $L^3$ unit cells with $L \leq 256$.

 Figure~\ref{fig:NonCoplanar} shows the behavior of spin deformation fields in fcc and pyrochlore antiferromagnets induced by a vacancy.
 The ground state is the all-out state in both cases.
 The pyrochlore case has a large ground state degeneracy \cite{Moessner1998}.
 The spin deformation in this case is defined around the all out state, with possible zero energy local deformations.
 We find that along a generic direction, the spin deformation field decays as $1/r^3$.
 Further, along special directions (e.g., the [111] direction) we see a faster decay of $1/r^4$.
 These results are readily understood from the theory developed earlier.
 The vacancy induces source terms on the neighbor sites.
 Figure~\ref{fig:PYCTorque} shows the distribution of these source terms near a vacancy.
 In this case (and also for the fcc), we see that the lowest nonvanishing multipole moment of this source term is the quadrupole moment, i.e., the long distance behavior from Eq.~(\ref{eqn:MultiPoleLongDistance}) is indeed $1/r^3$ as found in numerical calculation.
 Further, the quadrupole field vanishes along certain directions; along these directions the octupole moment of the source term produces an $M=3$, i.e., a $1/r^4$ decay of the spin deformation.